-Regular reporting of credit and counterparty risk exposures within our operating units are made to management, the executives and boards through IBL BRCC and DLC BRCC.
+Regular reporting of credit and counterparty risk exposures within our operating units are made to management, the executives and the boards through DLC BRCC.
 The board regularly reviews and approves the appetite for credit and counterparty risk, which is documented in risk appetite statements and policy documents.
 This is implemented and reviewed by the credit risk management teams in each jurisdiction.